great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

     To analyze Validator data, you can create multiple Expectations that call multiple methods with the `validator.expect_*` syntax.

+## Connect to data

-6. Run the following command to define a Checkpoint and examine the data to determine if it matches the defined Expectations:
+1. Run the following command to define a Checkpoint and examine the data to determine if it matches the defined Expectations:

     ```python name="tutorials/quickstart/quickstart.py create_checkpoint"
     ```

-7. Run the following command to return the Validation results:
+2. Run the following command to return the Validation results:

     ```python name="tutorials/quickstart/quickstart.py run_checkpoint"
     ```

-8. Run the following command to view an HTML representation of the Validation results:
+3. Run the following command to view an HTML representation of the Validation results:

     ```python name="tutorials/quickstart/quickstart.py view_results"
     ```